spatialos/UnrealGDK/SpatialGDK/Documentation/features.md

 Properties and RPCs within subobjects have the same support as an Actor’s properties and RPCs.

+The SpatialOS Unreal GDK does not yet support dynamic subobject replication.

 ## Property handover

 Actor property handover is a new feature we’re introducing with the SpatialOS Unreal GDK.
 It replicates server-side properties between servers so Unreal games can take advantage of the SpatialOS cloud server architecture.
 For more information, see [the Actor property handover]({{urlRoot}}/content/handover-between-server-workers) documentation.